Kildare Intermediate Hurling Championship

 The Kildare Intermediate Hurling Championship (known for sponsorship reasons as the UPMC Kildare Intermediate Hurling Championship and abbreviated to the Kildare IHC) is an annual hurling competition organised by the Kildare County Board of the Gaelic Athletic Association and contested by intermediate clubs in the county of Kildare in Ireland.
-It is the third tier overall in the entire Kildare hurling championship system.
+It is the second tier overall in the entire Kildare hurling championship system.

 In its current format, the Kildare Intermediate Championship begins with a group stage.
 The six participating teams play each other in a round-robin system.
 This is followed by a knockout phase that culminates with the final match at St Conleth's Park.

-Naas are the title holders after defeating Maynooth by 0–21 to 1–17 in the 2023 final replay.
+Naas are the title holders after defeating Maynooth by 2–18 to 0–14 in the 2025 final.

 Format

 Group stage

 Over the course of the six-team group stage, each team plays once against the others in the group, resulting in each team being guaranteed at least five games.
 Two points are awarded for a win, one for a draw and zero for a loss.
 The teams are ranked in the group stage table by points gained, then scoring difference and then their head-to-head record.
 The top four teams from the group stage proceed to the knockout stage.